 Our ample, secure and covered parking area means your beauty will be protected from the elements.

 Our connecting rooms and suites with private or shared balconies mean you and your fellow drivers and riders can stay together – but with separate space.
+We also feature numerous spacious double rooms.

 And, our Presidential Suite, complete with multiple bedrooms, a full kitchen, living area and balconies, offers the comforts of home for clubs that want a private space to congregate and relax.